Texas Heartbeat Act: Protests

 On September 3, hacktivist group Anonymous announced "Operation Jane", an initiative to oppose the law.
 The group subsequently hacked the website of the Republican Party of Texas, replacing it with text about Anonymous, an invitation to join Operation Jane, and a Planned Parenthood donation link.
 On September 13, the group released a large quantity of private data belonging to Epik, including domain purchase and transfer details, account credentials and logins, payment history, employee emails, and unidentified private keys.
-The Distributed Denial of Secrets (DDoSecrets) organization said later that day that they were working to curate the allegedly leaked data for public download, and said that it consisted of "180 gigabytes of user, registration, forwarding and other information".
-Publications including The Daily Dot and The Record by Recorded Future subsequently confirmed the veracity of the hack and the types of data that had been exposed.
+The Distributed Denial of Secrets (DDoSecrets) organization said it was working to curate the leaked data for public download, describing it as "180 gigabytes of user, registration, forwarding and other information".
+Publications including The Daily Dot and The Record by Recorded Future subsequently confirmed the hack and the types of data exposed.

-Protests occurred in about 600 places nationwide on October 2.
-They were called the 2021 Women's March.
+Protests occurred in about 600 places nationwide on October 2, 2021, as part of what became known as the 2021 Women's March.

-Public opinion on the law is divided, with two polls showing a narrow majority support the new legislation.
-One poll showed that roughly 55% of Texans support the law, compared to 45% who oppose it.
-Another poll showed a plurality of 46% of Texans supporting the law, while 43% remain opposed.
+Early public-opinion polling on the law itself was divided, with two 2021 polls showing a narrow plurality or majority in support.
+One poll found roughly 55% of Texans supported the law, compared to 45% opposed.
+Another poll found a plurality of 46% supporting the law, with 43% opposed.
+Public opinion on Texas's much stricter, near-total post-Dobbs trigger law has generally polled less favorably, and it was the pressure from that broader ban's real-world consequences — not SB 8's original six-week rule — that produced the bipartisan push behind the 2025 Life of the Mother Act.